Jestin James

 User Research & Funnel Analysis

-22 moderated user interviews across UAE, KSA, and Egypt.
-Combined with funnel analysis across 450K+ sessions to identify exact drop-off points.
-Eye-tracking studies on PDP confirmed that 80%+ of users never scroll below the Add to Cart button — validating our above-fold placement strategy.
+I conducted 22 moderated user interviews across UAE, KSA, and Egypt, combined with funnel analysis across 450K+ sessions to identify exact drop-off points.
+Eye-tracking studies on PDP confirmed that 80%+ of users never scroll below the Add to Cart button — validating my above-fold placement strategy.

 User Interviews Funnel Analysis Eye Tracking